Which of the following would best demonstrate that a given popula... | Channels for Pearson+

 1

 Step 1: Understand the concept of evolution in biology.
-Evolution is defined as a change in the genetic composition of a population over time, often measured by changes in allele frequencies within the population.
+Evolution refers to the change in the genetic composition of a population over successive generations, often measured as changes in allele frequencies.

-Step 2: Analyze the options provided in the problem.
-Look for evidence of genetic change, as this is the hallmark of evolution.
-Population size changes, environmental changes without genetic shifts, or temporary migrations do not necessarily indicate evolution.
+Step 2: Analyze the options provided.
+Evolution is not demonstrated by population size changes due to food resources, as this is an ecological factor rather than a genetic change.

-Step 3: Focus on the option mentioning 'a measurable change in allele frequencies within the population over several generations.'
-This aligns with the definition of evolution, as allele frequency changes are a direct indicator of genetic shifts in the population.
+Step 3: Consider the temporary migration of individuals into the population.
+Migration can introduce new alleles, but temporary migration does not necessarily indicate a measurable genetic change within the population over generations.

-Step 4: Consider why the other options do not demonstrate evolution.
-For example, an increase in population size due to abundant food resources is an ecological change, not a genetic one.
-Similarly, a change in the physical environment without genetic change does not meet the criteria for evolution.
-Temporary migration affects population composition but does not necessarily alter allele frequencies over generations.
+Step 4: Evaluate the option regarding a change in the physical environment.
+Environmental changes can influence survival and reproduction, but without genetic changes, this does not demonstrate evolution.

-Step 5: Conclude that the best demonstration of evolution in this context is the measurable change in allele frequencies within the population over several generations, as it directly reflects genetic changes over time.
+Step 5: Focus on the correct answer: A measurable change in allele frequencies within the population over several generations.
+This is the hallmark of evolution, as it reflects genetic changes that persist and are passed down through generations.

 Watch next